walles/px/README.rst

     mDNSResponder(201)
       [unix] ->0xe32cbd7be6021f1f

-  For a list of all open files, do "lsof -p 80727", or "watch lsof -p 80727" for a live view.
+  For a list of all open files, do "sudo lsof -p 80727", or "sudo watch lsof -p 80727" for a live view.

 * The command line has been split with one argument per line.
 This makes long command lines readable.